Pradumnasaraf/Pradumnasaraf/README.md

 <div align="center">

+</div>

 Pradumna is a Developer Advocate, Docker Captain, and a DevOps and Go Developer.

 He is passionate about Open Source and has mentored hundreds of people to break into the ecosystem.
 He also creates content on X (formerly Twitter) and LinkedIn, educating others about Open Source and DevOps tools.
 Pradumna enjoys engaging with people in person and delivering talks.
 To learn more about Pradumna, visit [pradumnasaraf.dev](https://pradumnasaraf.com).

-</div>

 ### Latest Blog Post
 <p align="left">
 <a href="https://dev.to/pradumnasaraf/run-mcp-servers-in-seconds-with-docker-1ik5" title="Run MCP Servers In Seconds With Docker"><img src="./assets/docker-mcp.png" alt="Run MCP Servers In Seconds With Docker" width="250px" align="left"/></a>
 <a href="https://dev.to/pradumnasaraf/run-mcp-servers-in-seconds-with-docker-1ik5" title="Run MCP Servers In Seconds With Docker"><strong>Run MCP Servers In Seconds With Docker</strong></a>
 <div><strong>Published on: 25th June 2025</strong>
 <br/>Model Context Protocol (MCP) has taken the AI world by storm.
 It has become the de facto standard for how an AI Agent connect with tools, services, and data.
-As this is shaping up rapidly, working with.... </p> <br/>
+As this is shaping up rapidly, working with... <a href="https://dev.to/pradumnasaraf/run-mcp-servers-in-seconds-with-docker-1ik5">read mode</a> </p> <br/>